akaihola/lusmu/README.rst

 `directed graph`_ which consists of input nodes and calculation nodes.

-Lusmu uses the `invalidate/lazy-revalidate`_ evaluation model: reading the value of a node triggers its calculation action and reads the values of its inputs.
+Lusmu uses the `invalidate/lazy-revalidate`_ evaluation model: reading the value of a node triggers its calculation operation and reads the values of its inputs.
 Thus, only required calculations are executed.

 A minimal example